daram529/CS374_HCI_pictures/README.md

 		* (Ex : When they are stressed, provide something wild, fun, crazy facts about their stars; when they are demotivated, show some stories of struggles, etc)
 	5. Have new short video clips ready that they can watch between classes
 	6. Build a platform where users can write diary using kpop contents
-	7. Make it easier to combine kpop contents with self to do list/calendar/schedule
+	7. Combine kpop stars’ schedules and contents with self to do list/calendar/schedule
 		- Star’s schedule? (ex : BTS sleeps @2am~6am, my lack of sleep is nothing!)
 	8. Provide a storage where they can store their own contents by emotions and can access anytime, anywhere
 	9. Make users be able to listen to favorite stars’ voice messages by emotional categories
 	10. KakaoTalk emoticons KPHFGs can use designed by stars or representative of them that are unlocked at certain times of the day

-2. **POV :** HMW alleviate KPHFGs’ stress from college admissions by fangirling?
+2. **HMW :** HMW alleviate KPHFGs’ stress from college admissions by fangirling?
 	1. Consider blood-type and provide the contents accordingly
 	2. Give a platform where fangirls can chit chat on the different themes of star
 	3. School based star platform where users can meet school friends online who have favorite stars in common